reisir/settings/README.md

 # Settings

 Settings skin generator skin.
-Creates a settings skin from a JSON object.
+Creates a settings skin from a variables.inc file

 ## Notes to self: